An optimal control model of mosquito reduction management in a dengue endemic region: Model analysis

-Using unity as a threshold value, the following theorem justifies the stability of zero equilibrium $\QQ_1$ by considering the nominal of $\RM(\uu)$ relative to the threshold.
-Meanwhile, the next theorem shows the existence of a positive nontrivial equilibrium (also well-known as coexistence equilibrium). \begin{theorem} The zero equilibrium $\QQ_1$ is locally asymptotically stable if $\RM(\uu)<1$ and is unstable if $\RM(\uu)>1$. \end{theorem} \begin{proof} Checking the stability of the zero equilibrium in local view, it is similar to see behavior of solution of the linearized system \eqref{eq:state} in the neighborhood of $\QQ_1$, i.e. $\dot{\xx}=J(\QQ_1,\uu)(\xx-\QQ_1)$.
-In this case, $J(\QQ_1,\uu)$ stands for Jacobian of $\ff$ evaluated at $\QQ_1$.
-Unfolding this $J(\QQ_1,\uu)$, we get
+Using one as the threshold value, the following theorem justifies the stability of zero equilibrium $Q_1$ by considering the nominal of $\RM(u)$ relative to the threshold.
+Meanwhile, the next theorem shows the existence of a positive nontrivial equilibrium (also well-known as coexistence equilibrium). \begin{theorem} The zero equilibrium $Q_1$ is locally asymptotically stable if $\RM(u)<1$ and is unstable if $\RM(u)>1$. \end{theorem} \begin{proof} Checking the stability of the zero equilibrium $Q_1$ in a local view is similar to see the behavior of the solution of the linearized version of \eqref{eq:stateaa} around $Q_1$, i.e. $\dot{x}=\nabla f(Q_1,u)(x-Q_1)$.
+In this case, $\nabla f(Q_1,u)$ stands for the \textsc{Jacobi}an of $f$ evaluated at $Q_1$.
+Unfolding this $\nabla f(Q_1,u)$, we get

-$\QQ_1$ is locally asymptotically stable if and only if all eigenvalues of $J(\QQ_1,\uu)$ have negative real part.
-To see this, a simple cofactorization method computes determinant of $J(\QQ_1,\uu)-\lambda I_5$ as the sum of all its cofactors, given by negative of
+Here, $Q_1$ is locally asymptotically stable if and only if all eigenvalues of $\nabla f(Q_1,u)$ have negative real part.
+To see this, a simple cofactorization method computes the determinant of $\nabla f(Q_1,u)-\lambda I_5$ as the sum of all its cofactors, given by the negative of

-Clearly $\text{\textbf{coeff}}\left(\lambda^{\{3,4,5\}}\right)$ are real positive, meanwhile
+Clearly, $\text{coeff}\left(\lambda^{\{3,4,5\}}\right)$ are real positive, meanwhile

-If $\RM(\uu)<1$, or equivalently $\frac{s_1s_3s_5}{d_5d_1d_3}+\frac{s_2s_4s_6}{d_5d_2d_4}<1$, one can see that $\text{\textbf{coeff}}\left(\lambda^{\{0,1,2,3,4,5\}}\right)$ are real positive.
-Since $\lim_{\lambda\rightarrow\pm\infty}-\text{\textbf{det}}(J(\QQ_1,\uu)-\lambda I_5)=\pm\infty$, $\left.-\text{\textbf{det}}(J(\QQ_1,\uu)-\lambda I_5)\right|_{\lambda=0}>0$ and
+If $\RM(u)<1$, or equivalently $\frac{s_1s_3s_5}{d_5d_1d_3}+\frac{s_2s_4s_6}{d_5d_2d_4}<1$, one can see that $\text{coeff}\left(\lambda^{\{0,1,2,3,4,5\}}\right)$ are real positive.
+Since $\lim_{\lambda\rightarrow\pm\infty}-\det(\nabla f(Q_1,u)-\lambda I_5)=\pm\infty$, $\left.-\det(\nabla f(Q_1,u)-\lambda I_5)\right|_{\lambda=0}>0$ and